PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Garmin Force

-If you're running Garmin electronics, the Force trolling motor with built-in transducer is hard to beat.
+If you are running Garmin electronics, the Force trolling motor with built-in transducer is hard to beat.
+The integrated CHIRP and ClearVü transducer eliminates external mounting entirely.
 But if adding an external unit, mount opposite the built-in transducer to prevent interference.

 Wiring and Connections